grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/06 What's the Difference Between k6 Cloud's Version 3.0 (Lua) and 4.0(JavaScript).md

 ---
 title: "What's the Difference Between LoadImpact's Version 3.0 (Lua) and k6 Cloud 4.0(JavaScript)"
-excerpt: "A brief overview of the differences between LoadImpact 3.0 (Lua) and k6 Cloud 4.0 (JS/k6) products"
+excerpt: 'A brief overview of the differences between LoadImpact 3.0 (Lua) and k6 Cloud 4.0 (JS/k6) products'
 ---

 ## Purpose